notsafeadults64/CharGrinn_Modlist/README.md

 **DO NOT CONTACT MOD AUTHORS DIRECTLY.**

-I, cacophony, fully accept any responsibility for difficulties with this list and any conflicts I introduce, so please do not question mod authors on the _Nexus_, _Lover's Lab_, _Vector Plexus_ or any other site about bugs that may result from this lists' use.
+I, NotSafeForAdults64 (aka deathonstilts), fully accept any responsibility for difficulties with this list and any conflicts I introduce, so please do not question mod authors on the _Nexus_, _Lover's Lab_, _Vector Plexus_ or any other site about bugs that may result from this lists' use.
 Direct your questions to me, not the innocent mod authors who should never be expected to support a modlist setup.

 **Various files beginning with "cc" and ending with "esl" or "esm" failed to download.**